BUCKET

 option to see the most recently updated inline help.

-In an evict bucket operation, AIS will remove all traces of the remote bucket within the AIS cluster.
+In an evict-bucket operation with no arguments (see above), AIS will remove all traces of the remote bucket within the AIS cluster.
 This effectively resets the AIS cluster to the point before any requests to the bucket have been made.
 This does not affect the objects stored within the remote bucket.

 $ ais bucket evict aws://abc